Top Strategies for Finding a Good Property Manager

 - Is the building quiet?

 - Does the tenant plan on signing a new lease?
 Why or why not?
 These questions will help you decide if the current tenants are happy with management’s performance.

 Interview Several Property Managers

 The fourth tip is to interview several prospective property managers.
-Just as you will interview and screen several tenants before you rent out your property, you will want to interview several property managers/management companies so you can compare them to find the one you are most comfortable trusting your property with
+Don't just go with the first manager you speak to.
+Just as you will interview and screen several tenants before you rent out your property, you will want to interview several property managers/management companies so you can compare them and find the one you are most comfortable trusting your property with.

-Interviewing several prospective managers will allow you to separate the good from the bad.
-You will be able to tell those with real knowledge and a proven plan, from those without.
+Interviewing several prospective managers will allow you to separate those with real knowledge and a proven plan, from those without.
 A property manager who has placed 10 tenants in the last two months and is currently evicting five of them, either has the worst luck in the world or, more likely, does not know how to properly screen tenants.